haziz09/wiim-now-playing/docs/RPi-Setup.md

 **Goal**: Start a somewhat recent Raspberry Pi device with browser in kiosk mode on the local (DSI) touchscreen display to show the wiim-now-playing app.

+Which type of Raspberry Pi should I use?
+[See the Raspberry Pi requirements.](RPi-Requirements.md)

 > For setting up a headless Raspberry Device see: [Setting up a Raspberry Pi in headless mode](RPi-Headless.md)

 ## Usage scenarios